U.S. flag

 Back To Top

-17b.
-What if I am unable to provide the amount of capital investment for robotic equipment by industry?
+13b.
+What if the company is unable to provide the amount of capital investment for robotic equipment by industry?

 Estimates are acceptable.
 However, if you are unable to report the capital expenditures for some or all of the robotic equipment by industry that the company purchased, please leave the value box blank and explain in the remarks section of the question.